 - You must be a full-time or part-time employee.

 - You must be a permanent employee, meaning you may not be considered a seasonal or on-call worker by law.

 Taking a phased retirement should not affect your pension under the

 RREGOP.
-Contributions are based on the income you would have earned if
+Contributions are based on the average admissible salary of

-permit it and your financial planner gives you the green light, why
+and your financial planner gives you the green light, why not take

 “The RREGOP is a rather advantageous plan,” explains Vanessa